FloatbotAI/floatbot-iOS-SDK/README.md

 Step 1 : Create a Podfile in your project's root directory, if it doesn't exist yet

 Step 2 : Add the floatbot in Podfile under your desired target:

-For latest release in cocoapods pod 'floatbot'
+         For latest release in cocoapods

+         target :YourTargetName do
+                pod 'floatbot'

 Step 3 : Run

         pod repo update && pod install

 Step 4 : Open your project using the generated *.xcworkspace file.